 |Up to 25% of Compensation

 *The employer can contribute up to 25% of your compensation up to the maximum limit.
-Employer contributions and employee elective deferrals in aggregate may not exceed $54,000 for 2017 and $55,000 for 2018 combined.
-Compensation limits and deductibility apply so contact your employer for further information.
+Employer contributions may not exceed $66,000 for 2023, raised from $61,000 in 2022.
+Compensation limits and deductibility apply.
+Please contact your employer for further information.

 Frequently Asked Questions